How to earn and use the new Priority Pass in Overwatch

 Priority Pass lets you save time now to save time later

 It’s easy to see why Blizzard sees this system as advantageous to everyone; when a good number of people are choosing the Flex role, everyone gets a shorter queue.
 I’m not so sure it’s going to work as well as intended, though.
-My main concern is that the reward is multiple Priority Passes, not just one.
-As a result, for every time someone chooses Flex, there are several times that they’ll use the Priority Pass.
+My main concern is that the reward is multiple Priority Passes for a win, not just one.
+As a result, for every time someone chooses Flex and wins, there are several times that they’ll use the Priority Pass.
 Net result for the Damage-only player?
 Longer queue times as they’re more likely to see line jumpers than they are Flex players.

 Obviously there’s a feedback there — as the queue gets longer more players will choose Flex, but then that just ends up pushing off the line jumping to a later day.
 I’m sure Blizzard also hopes that enough players will choose Flex that the number of pure Damage-only players will drop; one just has to question why previous incentives to play a non-Damage role hasn’t had a similar impact.

 Hopefully this new system will have the desired effect, but I remain skeptical.
-If you wish to test it for yourself, it’s currently on the PTR, and should be live in December, potentially as soon as tomorrow, December 1st.
+This feature is currently live if you wish to check it out for yourself.

 Please consider supporting our Patreon!